rhiot/gitbook/gateway/camel_components/camel_device_io_component.md

 ## URI format for i2c

-    deviceio-gpio://<gpioId>[?options]
+    deviceio-i2c://<busId>/<deviceId>[?options]

-Where *gpioId* is the Id of the pin.
-For example to work with the PIN number 9, use the following URI:
+Where *busId* is the Id of the i2c Bus.
+For example to work with RaspberryPi Bus id use the `1`.
+Device Id is to locate i2c device on the bus, it depends of driver and/or component address :

-    deviceio-gpio://9
+    deviceio-i2c://1/0x77

+   #### Tips

+   For r